-What will the story be for the future of business over the coming decades?
+What will the future of business look like?
 How is the world of business changing?
 And how can you prepare yourself to find the best opportunities in the future workplace?

-Professor in Entrepreneurship at Charles Sturt, Morgan Miles, sees the most fertile ground for business innovation and success being, arguably, at the small- and medium-sized end of the scale in the future.
+Professor in Entrepreneurship at Charles Sturt, Morgan Miles, sees the most fertile ground for business innovation and success being, arguably, at the small- and medium-sized end of the scale.

 Dr John Hicks, Professor of Economics at the uni, sees this growth in the importance of small business and entrepreneurship as part of a prevailing trend in the labour market.

 “In terms of employment I think small business is going to be far more important than it is presently, even though it has become more important over the last 20 years (because the push for ever-increasing productivity in big companies is leading to technology, artificial intelligence and so on taking over tasks from human labour, as it’s cheaper and easier to control).
 That will continue and for people to be economically productive in what they do for a living they will need to place themselves in a work context that values the unique contribution of humans to production.”